int8/elemelek/README.md

 ### What does elemelek do ?

-Elemelek designed to sample subsets of instructions gathered from various sources (and so with various quality/diversity) for LLM fine-tuning tasks.
+Elemelek is designed to sample subsets of instructions gathered/generated from various sources (and so with various quality/diversity) for LLM fine-tuning tasks.
 Under the hood elemelek does the following:

-- creates sqlite database to keep instructions / features at
+- creates sqlite database to keep instructions / features in
 - computes embeddings of instructions
-- index these embeddings in HNSW index via `usearch`
+- indexes the embeddings in HNSW index via `usearch`
-- cluster embeddings
+- clusters the embeddings
 - compute features of each instruction in dataset (basic text statistics + rerank score)

+Once created it provides simple interface to sample filtered data

 ### How to use it: